-The Company was more active during the three months ended January 31, 2020, as compared with the same period last year.
-Specifically, the Company attended several trade shows during the quarter and as such, travel, marketing and communications expenditures increased significantly.
-Of note, the following expenses changed significantly during the three months ended January 31, 2020 as compared with the same period in 2019:
+For the three months ended April 30, 2020, the Company incurred operating expenses of \$531,811 as compared with \$147,164 during the same period in 2019.
+As mentioned above, the increased activity within the Company is a significant driver in the increased expenditures.
+However, of note, the following expenses changed significantly during the three months ended April 30, 2020 as compared with the same period in 2019: